 The most important aspect of a VPN — much more than the bells and whistles a pretty interface — is the encryption protocols it comes equipped with.
 The privacy industry is ever evolving, and the number of protocols continues to increase: with varying levels of reliability and anonymity.

 Perfect Privacy offers among others, the industry recommended OpenVPN protocol, as well as SOCKS5 and PPTP proxies.
 There is also an allowance for IPSEC and SSH connections, depending on your preference and technical capability.

 OpenVPN, the recommended protocol, comes secured with near impenetrable 256-bit encryption.
 It is also open sourced, meaning it is constantly modified to provide tighter security, plug gaps, and fix glitches.

 The number of servers a VPN provides acts as way more than petty bragging rights.
 In the battle of VPNs, the more the merrier.
 A VPN with thousands of servers has a much lower risk of lagging network speeds due to user load.
 A network with fewer servers, on the other hand, will be plagued by slower speeds.

 Another factor to consider is the number of countries servers they offer.
 Again, the higher the number of countries, the better the performance for customers.
 With multiple countries, users can switch servers across locations without necessarily suffering from a sharp decline in speed.

 55+ servers in 23 countries is not a sales pitch VPN enthusiasts are going to be frothing at the mouth over.
 Servers are located in the usual suspects — USA, UK and the rest of Europe.
 Asian servers: Hong Kong, Malaysia, and Japan are also available for users looking for that.

-Compared to giants like NordVPN, ExpressVPN and Astrill, the number of servers is alarmingly miniscule, and it is easy to have doubts regarding performance.
+Compared to giants like NordVPN, ExpressVPN, and Astrill, the number of servers is alarmingly minuscule, and it is easy to have doubts regarding performance.